flrs/vpn_remote_control_gadget/README.md

 ## Potential Design Improvements

-The design presented here and is functional.
+The design presented here is functional.
 However, based on feedback from the very first 3d print of the gadget (see make on [Thingiverse](https://www.thingiverse.com/make:906624)), there are a couple of improvements future makers may want to take on: